RAMP-project/RAMP/docs/input_parameters.md

 It is also possible to provide the parameters `cwi1` and `cwi2` using the method `cycle_behaviour` of the appliance.

 The legacy way to create an appliance instance is by using the `Appliance` method of the user (note that the names of input parameters are the old ones).
 This way of creating an appliance is to keep a back compatibility of the legacy input files, using the `add_appliance` method of the user should be preferred
-Note that with the legacy way, one must then call the `window` method of the appliance to provide at least one windows.
+Note that with the legacy way, one must then call the `windows` method of the appliance to provide at least one windows.
 And one can add duty cycles only via the method `specific_cycle_i` of the appliance.